MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ::: moniker range=">= tfs-2017 < azure-devops"

-- You must connect to a project.
-If you don't have a project yet, [create one](/azure/devops/boards/get-started/sign-up-invite-teammates).
+ - First you need to connect your Excel worksheet to a particular project, if you don't have an project yet, you can [create one](/azure/devops/organizations/projects/create-project).
 - [Permissions to connect to the project](../../../organizations/security/add-users-team-project.md) in Azure Boards.
 - To add or modify work items, you must be granted **Stakeholder** access or higher.
 For details, see [About access levels](/azure/devops/organizations/security/access-levels).
 - To view or modify work items, you must have these permissions set to **Allow**: **View work items in this node** and **Edit work items in this node**.
 By default, the **Contributors** group has this permission set.
 To learn more, see [Set permissions and access for work tracking](/azure/devops/organizations/security/set-permissions-access-work-tracking).